 Next, Jeff co-wrote and produced The Schimmel Papers, a series of several short films for Fox TV's Sunday Comics, then went on to write for the groundbreaking, Emmy Award-winning sketch comedy series, In Living Color, worked as Story Editor on the WB network’s first-ever sitcom, then served as Writer and Producer on Laughing With The Presidents, NBC TV's final comedy special starring Bob Hope, with appearances by Presidents George Bush and Bill Clinton, actors Tom Selleck, Don Johnson, Tony Danza, Ann-Margret, Naomi Judd, and many more.

-In a major departure from comedy, Jeff sold a World War Two drama and true life story, To See You Again, to Steven Spielberg’s Dreamworks Studios, wrote the dark comedy screenplay, True Blue, for MGM/UA and Oscar-winner Martin Landau’s Pentagon Pictures, and has provided rewrite and script consulting services on numerous TV and movie projects in genres ranging from action/comedy films like A Low Down Dirty Shame to a cutting edge TV variety show, Bargain Basement Late-Night, for Twentieth Television.
-Jeff has even ventured into the game show world, contributing his joke writing skills to 100+ episodes of NBC’s Balderdash and consulting on 200+ episodes of the syndicated Funny You Should Ask.
-Jeff has also written and produced for several one hour and half hour comedy specials airing on HBO, Showtime, and Comedy Central, plus Comedy: Coast To Coast, a limited series of six one-hour syndicated specials that starred A-listers like Dave Chappelle, Jim Breuer, Ellen DeGeneres, Bobcat Goldthwait, Jay Mohr, and host David Steinberg.
+In a major departure from comedy, Jeff sold a World War Two drama and true life story, To See You Again, to Steven Spielberg’s Dreamworks Studios, and wrote the dark comedy screenplay, True Blue, for MGM/UA and Oscar-winner Martin Landau’s Pentagon Pictures.
+Jeff has also written and produced for several one hour and half hour comedy specials airing on HBO, Showtime, and Comedy Central, plus Comedy: Coast To Coast, a limited series of six one-hour nationally syndicated specials that starred A-listers like Dave Chappelle, Jim Breuer, Ellen DeGeneres, Bobcat Goldthwait, Jay Mohr, and host David Steinberg.
+For several years, Jeff has provided rewrite and script consulting services on numerous TV and movie projects in genres ranging from the action/comedy film, A Low Down Dirty Shame to a cutting edge TV variety show, Bargain Basement Late-Night, for Twentieth Television.
+Jeff has even ventured into the game show world, contributing his joke writing skills to 100+ episodes of NBC’s Balderdash and as a Consultant on 200+ episodes of the nationally syndicated Funny You Should Ask.

 In the mid 2000's, Jeff spent three seasons as Supervising Producer on Mind of Mencia, Comedy Central’s controversial, but highly-rated, sketch series, was Supervising Producer on No Strings Attached, a one hour Comedy Central special that sold over 1,000,000 copies on DVD, and was Consulting Producer on Comedy Central’s Last Laugh '05 year-end special, which featured performances by William Shatner, Jon Stewart, Stephen Colbert, Lewis Black, David Spade, Sarah Silverman, and Patton Oswalt.
-More recently, Jeff co-wrote the Russian animated series, Where's Hunter?, wrote an original pilot for Girls, Inc., a single camera comedy to be produced in Israel, was commissioned by the Premier of Bermuda to create TV projects to be filmed on location, was Creative Consultant on the indie teen horror film, The Hybrids Family, which won Best Feature Comedy Award at 2015's IFF Festival, and, in 2016, took over as Executive Producer on the Fuse network’s music intensive Skee TV series, working with Hip Hop artists like Snoop Dogg, Tyler the Creator, Post Malone, and T.I.
-Also in the rap world, Jeff was credited as a producer on three multi-platinum selling CDs by Busta Rhymes.
+More recently, Jeff co-wrote the Russian animated series, Where's Hunter?, wrote an original pilot for Girls, Inc., a single camera comedy to be produced in Israel, was commissioned by the Premier of Bermuda to create TV projects to be filmed entirely on location, was Creative Consultant on the indie teen horror film, The Hybrids Family, which won the Best Feature Comedy Award at 2015's IFF Festival, and has been involved in developing unscripted reality TV projects with production entities such as ITV Studios, Lionsgate, GRB, Basil Street, Maverick/All3Media, and Anonymous Content.
+Jeff has also written and produced for BET, MTV, CMT, Cinemax, Canada’s Paragon Productions, Caravan Pictures, etc.